daniilio/Linux-Shell/README.md

 ---

-⚠️ **NOTE:** Not all files in this project are included, as some starter code was provided as part of a class assignment and I do not hold the copyright.
+⚠️ **NOTE:** Not all files in this project are included, as some starter code was provided as part of a class assignment I do not hold the copyright to.

 ## Overview of Features
 - Custom implementations of **built-in commands** such as `ps`, `kill`, `cd`, `ls`, `echo`, `cat`, `wc`, and `exit`.